anaduart/Power-BI-Paginated-Reports-in-a-Day/README.md

 [🇪🇳]

-# Paginated Reports in a Day
+# PRIAD: Paginated Reports in a Day

 ### **Course modules**